ajtheb/Surveillance-and-Analysis-using-opencv-and-deep-learning/README.md

 # Surveillance-and-Analysis-using-Image-Processing
-An Application which detects if the person is wearing mask or not to avoid the spread of CoVID 19 and tracks the movement of the person coming inside a building using pretained caffemodel and dlib tracker.
+An Application which detects if the person is wearing mask or not to avoid the spread of COVID 19 and tracks the movement of the person coming inside a building using pretained caffemodel and dlib tracker.
 It tracks the count and different features of the person and gives analysis to the organisation in a given period of time.

 Running the project
 1) Setup the enviroment with libraries given in requirements.txt